Olena-brunette/next-adonis-starter/README.md

 it demos a basic setup for local development with authentication

-Steps to use it:
+## Usage
-* cd into the frontend directory and run
+1. cd into the frontend directory and run
 ```
 yarn install && yarn dev
 ```

-* cd into the backend directory
-* Create a .env file, here is a template
+2. cd into the backend directory and create a .env file, here is a template:
 ```
 HOST=127.0.0.1
 PORT=3333